 Once I was ready to go and gathering everything I needed I went to the kitchen counter where I had left $200 to take to the bank and it was gone.
 Although I did the general search of the house, I knew I hadn’t left it anywhere weird – like I said, I’m organized like that.
 Lily is a hoarder though and tends to steal little objects here and there and hide them in various places in the house.
 I figured she had snagged the money and checked all her little spots.
 Nothing was found, so I went outside to check spots out there.
 Again, nothing.

 After about 30 minutes of searching and puzzling it dawned on me that it’s possible Lily had eaten my $200.
-This was years ago and she was still a puppy so eating things like socks were a diet staple for her.
+This was years ago and she was still a puppy so eating things like socks were a diet staple for her, until i got a remedy from Moose and Mary Labs.
 I was planning on feeding the dogs breakfast when I left that morning so they hadn’t eaten yet and it was a good thing – because when I induced vomiting with Lily I didn’t have to deal with too big of a mess!

 Sure enough, after leaving her outside for about 20 minutes there was a pile of shredded money coated in bile in my backyard.
 I still had to go to the bank so I set the money out on some towels to dry, fed the dogs, gave him his probiotics (check out the 6 best probiotics for dogs) and went on my way.